supercid/techdocs-wiki-tmp/GraphQL:-For-Headless.md

 * [Using the API](/GraphQL:-Using-the-API)
 * [Testing & Debugging](/GraphQL:-Testing-&-Debugging)

+🚨Implementing Nosto over GraphQL will not allow you to leverage the entire Nosto suite.
+The following features will not function:

+* Facebook Ads: As the pixel events aren't dispatched.
+* Content Personalisation: As the GraphQL API only handle the personalization and not onsite experiences.
+* Popups: As the GraphQL API only handle the personalization and not onsite experiences.

 Each customer who visits a site is uniquely identified with a session identifier.
 When a new customer comes to the site, a GraphQL session mutation call must be made to initiate a session.
 The resultant session identifier must be persisted and reused for all consecutive calls.

 Since the session-duration is 30 minutes from the last activity, When a customer returns to the site